dianastebbins/mark-it-react/README.md

 ## Your local farmers market

-###  Mark It is a full stack application that allows user to create, edit and delete a posting of a product.
+###  Mark It is a full stack application built with React that allows user to create, edit and delete a posting of a product.

 ## Table of contents
 * [General info](#general-info)